-My interests in personal finance, investing, and all things business come to me honestly by way of my grandfather, Hiram Caroom.
-He was a child of the Depression; I was a child of the 80s to whom he sent stock certificates, 10 shares in each gift.
+My interests in personal finance, investing, and all things business come to me from my grandfather, Hiram Caroom.
+He was a child of the Depression; I was a child of the 80s to whom he sent stock certificates, in lots of 10 shares per holiday gift.
 He was the son of a Lebanese immigrant who conducted street cars and started his own businesses; I was a grandson who visited him and helped clean apartment properties and offices he rented out.

 Hiram earned a Master’s and a doctorate, attended Harvard and Yale, and wrote a textbook on personal finance, “Managing Consumer Dollars.”
 Both his skepticism of markets and his confidence in the enduring strength of the U.S. economy will always stay with me.

-I’ve also learned from great colleagues at Inc., Forbes.com, and the Star-Ledger.
+I also learned from talented and generous colleagues at Inc., Forbes.com, and The Star-Ledger.
 At the Ledger, I’m especially grateful to Rick Everett, a sharp, thoughtful, deeply conscientious editor who oversaw my business section reporting on the state’s utilities, power subsidies, nascent wind and solar industries, and aging nuclear.

-Lastly, I’m proud to have chased oil markets scoops with a talented team of people at Bloomberg.
-David Marino, Christine Harvey, Lynn Doan, and Dan Murtaugh are generous, whip-smart colleagues on impressive paths.
+Lastly, I’m proud to have chased oil markets scoops with a talented team at Bloomberg News.
+David Marino, Christine Harvey, Lynn Doan, and Dan Murtaugh are whip-smart colleagues on impressive paths.

 The vast majority of my Bloomberg stories are behind an extremely expensive paywall; these selections are not.

 - Midwest Propane Prices Push Record as Pipelines Can’t Catch Up LINK